EddibN/HTML-CSS-Essentials/README.md

 ## Credits

+### Media
-All gallery images credited to Lions MMA Swedens Instagram page Fonts are from code institutes first project.
+ All gallery images credited to Lions MMA Swedens Instagram page

+### Content

+- The icons and font were taken from [Font Awesome](https://fontawesome.com/) & Code institute project.

-## Lighthouse audit
+# Lighthouse audit

 Scores from Lighthous Audit